JULIELab/JeSemE/SECURITY.md

 ## Supported Versions

-This repository is archived and unsupported.
+This repository currently planned to be maintained until 2028.

 ## Reporting a Vulnerability

-Don't contact use.
-We know about at least two security issues found be "dependabot".
+Please contact julielab@listserv.uni-jena.de in case of security related issue